 I can be perfectly pleasant and personable with coworkers, as long as they respect my boundaries, but do not do well with customer-facing work, where things shift too frequently (see "consistency and structure").
 Behind-the-scenes only, please.
 I should be responsible for myself and my own work, not other people or theirs.

-Your company culture and workplace should be free of abuse, disparagement, disrespect, and casual racism.
+Your company culture and workplace should be free of abuse, disparagement, disrespect, and casual (let alone overt) racism.
 I won't again work where this isn't true.

 I am not looking for a social scene, or office parties.
-I am looking for (part-time) work that won't require abandoning my nonprofit.
+I am looking for part-time work (I can't handle more than that) that won't require abandoning my nonprofit and the fifteen animals for which it is responsible.
 I live in the Portland of Oregon.
 Your business should, too.